 Today I thought I’d share a little piece of me.
 A dark time in my life, where finding this form of courage was very difficult.
 It was an extremely lonely time for me.
 Have you ever felt alone?
-Like not one single soul could be trusted?
 That you had no one to sit down and pour your heart and soul out to?
 That’s where I was somewhere around 2001-2002.
 I think it’s wonderful that I can’t even remember the exact time — let’s me know that I’ve put it behind me.

 A call came.
 Actually a few calls came and interviews were held ;however, this was a life changing call.

 I started settling into my position.
 I absolutely loved the kids.
-However, I soon realized that I was filling some super big shoes.
-A married couple teamed up to cover the children’s ministry responsibilities before I was hired on.
+On the other hand, I began to realize that I was filling some big shoes.
+Prior to my hiring, a couple had pastored the children’s ministry .
 I remembered thinking, “how can one person do the work of two?”
 I recruited help, attempted building some relationships – with a lot of push back.
 The parents were skeptical.
 How can a single woman know how to relate to these children?
 I struggled connecting with the families in the church.
 I even struggled fitting in with the singles that were my age in the church.

 This soon became one of the loneliest times of my life.
-My sister was living in Springfield, MO at the time and I remembered calling her and begging her to come and visit with me on weekends.
+My sister was living in Springfield, MO at the time.
+I remembered calling her and begging her to come visit me on weekends.
 I watched a lot of Shirley Temple movies, walked to clear my head, and shopped hoping to fill that loneliness.
 When I wasn’t doing that, I worked, worked and worked some more.